-As at the date of this Annual Information Form, 1,250,000 share rights vesting on the satisfaction of vesting conditions set by the Corporation's Board were outstanding under the Corporation's share incentive plan, each share right convertible into one Ordinary Share.
+As at the date of this Annual Information Form, there were no share rights outstanding under the Corporation's share incentive plan.

 Compensation Options

 On April 11, 2016, 15,000,000 Compensation Options were issued in connection with a private placement financing, each exercisable to purchase one ordinary share at an exercise price of \$0.25 expiring on February 1, 2020.
 As at the date of this Annual Information Form, all of the Compensation Options remain outstanding.